IBM/cloud-functions-workshops/Prerequisites/signup.md

 You must have a valid IBM Cloud Account to complete exercises in the workshops.

+New IBM Cloud accounts default to a [new "lite" account version](https://www.ibm.com/cloud/free/); other [IBM Cloud pricing options](https://www.ibm.com/cloud/pricing) are available if you wish to upgrade at a later time.

+_This account provides free access to a subset of IBM Cloud resources, including IBM Cloud Functions.
+Lite accounts do not need a credit-card to sign up or expire after a set time period, i.e. 30 days._

+Developers using "_Lite accounts_" are restricted to development within a single region.
+Accounts are automatically assigned to either `eu-gb` or `us-south` regions depending on user profile location.

 ## Create an Account

 1. Open a browser window